dm7500/dm7500.github.io/_oscp-prep/2020-03-02-HTB-Arctic.md

 ![](/assets/htb-arctic/whoami_all.png)

-I've been using [JuicyPotato](https://ohpe.it/juicy-potato/) a lot lately, and I'll stick with it here, since the needed privilege is enabled.
+I've been using [JuicyPotato](https://ohpe.it/juicy-potato/) a lot lately, and I'll stick with it here, since the needed privilege is enabled, and we have our choice of exploits to use.
 The process for JuicyPotato is as follows below.
 A more detailed breakdown can be found in some of my other recent Windows walkthroughs like [Bastard](https://dm7500.github.io/oscp-prep/2020-02-28-HTB-Bastard/) or [Bounty](https://dm7500.github.io/oscp-prep/2020-02-11-HTB-Bounty/).

 #### JuicyPotato steps